ginamc/portfolio/content/_index.md

 {{< /cards >}}

 ## About
-I switched careers into UX in late 2021 after a decade of working in marketing-comms in the nonprofit education sector.
-I started out as an online news producer at a K-12 policy newspaper in Maryland.
-I managed the paper's website and social media accounts.
-Over time, I expanded into a "jack of all trades" role, and managed websites, social media, and email marketing for various organizations.

-I no longer wanted to be a generalist and found UX.
-I took my writing and content strategy skills and entered the industry as a content designer.
-I work closely with product designers, researchers, and product managers to brainstorm and design usable software for the events and hospitality industries.
+My name is Gina and I'm a UX professional.
+After a decade of working in the nonprofit education sector as a marketing-communications specialist, I switched careers to UX.
+I currently work at a for-profit, SaaS company that serves the events and hospitality industries.
 When I'm not working, you can find me either engrossed in a book, writing a story, walking around the city, or riding my bike Rocinante (from _Don Quixote_ but _The Expanse_ works, too).

 <font size="4">**LET'S CONNECT**</font>
 {{< cards cols="3">}}